-Kris: Layla, need a hand over there?
+"Layla, need a hand over there?"

-Layla: You know I hate asking for help, Kris, but this time, I think I need it.
+Layla sighed.
+"You know I hate asking for help, Kris, but this time, I think I need it."

-Kris: I can tell something's on your mind.
+Kris cleared their throat as they started filling the remaining unbroken vials with the solution Layla had created.
+"Layla, I can tell something's on your mind.
 You're usually way more careful when you're working at the bench.
-Anything you want to talk about?
+Anything you want to talk about?"

-Layla: You know me too well.
-Have you heard of the Rhodes Scholarship?
+Layla smiled.
+"You know me too well.
+Have you heard of the Rhodes Scholarship?"

-Kris: For sure!
-That's the super famous one for going to Oxford, right?
+"For sure!"
+Kris replied.
+"That's the super famous one for going to Oxford, right?"

-Layla: Yeah, exactly.
+"Yeah, exactly.
 Professor Richardson recommended me as a candidate and wants the College to endorse my application.
-But I don't know how I feel about applying when I know that it's funded primarily by money from Cecil Rhodes's fortune.
+But I don't know how I feel about applying when I know that it's funded primarily by money from Cecil Rhodes's fortune."

-Kris: Yikes.
+Kris let out a low whistle.
+"Yikes.
 I can see why you're struggling with that one.
-Rhodes kind of goes against everything you believe in, doesn't he?
+Rhodes kind of goes against everything you believe in, doesn't he?"

-Layla: Right.
+"Right.
 Like how can I claim to stay true to my ancestry if I take his money-particularly if I then flaunt his name like a gold star on my CV?
 That just seems morally repulsive.
-But if folks like me don't apply, then the cohorts of scholars going forward will remain as white and male-dominated as ever, and that's awful too.
+But if folks like me don't apply, then the cohorts of scholars going forward will remain as white and male-dominated as ever, and that's awful too."

-Narrator: Both students were quiet for a moment, pondering Layla's dilemma as they filled and labeled more vials.
+Both students were quiet for a moment, pondering Layla's dilemma as they filled more vials and marked them with the date and time.

-Kris: Maybe you can do some good if you apply for the scholarship and are selected.
+Kris spoke up again as they finished their work and discarded their gloves.
+"Maybe you can do some good if you apply for the scholarship and are selected.
 You could be vocal about the truth of Rhodes's legacy and demand that the Rhodes Scholarship administrators work harder to make up for the terrible impact he had.
-Encourage change from the inside, you know?
+Encourage change from the inside, you know?"

-Narrator: Right then, Adam, a new doctoral student in the lab, poked his head around the corner.
+Right then, Adam, a new doctoral student in the lab, poked his head around the corner.